 - 1 – PGA52 Cardioid Dynamic Kick Drum Microphone

 - 3 – PGA56 Cardioid Dynamic Snare/Tom Microphones

 - 2 – PGA81 Cardioid Condenser Instrument Microphones

 - 3 – AP56DM Break-resistant Drum Rim Mounts

 - 7 – 15 foot (4.6 m) XLR-XLR cables

 - 1 – hard shell carrying case

 As you can see, this is a complete package.
 Do they sound good?
-Yes, actually most reviews give this kit 5-stars and mention how great the sound is.
-Really, for the price you can’t beat this set-up.
+Yes, most reviews give this kit 5-stars and mention how great the sound is.
+Really, for the price, you can’t beat this set-up.

 Have you used these?
 I would love to hear your thoughts on what ones you like to use.
-Rock on, now go make some awesome music!
+Rock on, now make some excellent music!